Passthrough files

 handouts/data.bin

-Set 'include_unknown_files: true' in settings.md to ship them.
+Set 'include_unknown_files: true' in settings.md to include them.

 This is a safety default: a stray file in your vault can't accidentally bypass role gating.
 To opt in, add this to settings.md: